octo-technology/OpenTezos/docs/blockchain-basics/introduction.md

 In 2011, Vitalik Buterin encountered Bitcoin, and two years later (October 2013) worked on a proposal for [_Mastercoin_](https://web.archive.org/web/20150627031414/http://vbuterin.com/ultimatescripting.html) a protocol with more programmable capabilities than Bitcoin.

 However the team at _Mastercoin_ didn't want to go in this direction, and Vitalik Buterin began to re-work his proposal into another project named _Ethereum_ (December 2013).
-The need for even more complex scripts was driven by the interest into _**D**ecentralized **A**utonomous **O**rganizations_ (or DAO), a form of investor-directed venture capital fund that no blockchain could so far implement.
+The need for even more complex scripts was driven by the interest into [_**D**ecentralized **A**utonomous **O**rganizations_](https://en.wikipedia.org/wiki/Decentralized_autonomous_organization) (or DAO), a form of investor-directed venture capital fund that no blockchain could so far implement.
 It was also in December 2013 that Gavin Wood (protocol-side) and Jeffrey Wilcke (client-side) joined forces with Vitalik Buterin to work on Ethereum, and a [white paper was first published in January 2014](https://ethereum.org/en/whitepaper/).

-In April 2014, Gavin Wood published a [Yellow paper](https://ethereum.github.io/yellowpaper/paper.pdf).
-(A yellow paper is a document containing research that has not yet been formally accepted or published in an academic journal, and usually contains unannotated statements, with sufficient detail to implement the idea.)
+In April 2014, Gavin Wood published a [Yellow paper](https://ethereum.github.io/yellowpaper/paper.pdf) (a yellow paper is a document containing research that has not yet been formally accepted or published in an academic journal.
+It usually contains unannotated statements, with sufficient details to implement the idea).

 Crowdfunding in bitcoins during the same summer took place, and Ethereum was launched on July 30th, 2015 with its own cryptocurrency called "_Ether_".

-Ethereum was a revolution, a new generation of blockchain, thanks to its EVM (Ethreum Virtual Machine), a [Turing Complete](https://en.wikipedia.org/wiki/Turing_completeness) system able to solve any computation problem using its new scripting language called _Solidity_.
+Ethereum was a revolution, a new generation of blockchain, thanks to its **EVM** ([Ethereum Virtual Machine](https://ethereum.org/en/developers/docs/evm/)), a [Turing Complete](https://en.wikipedia.org/wiki/Turing_completeness) system able to solve any computation problem using its new low-level scripting language called "[_EVM Code_](https://ethereum.org/en/whitepaper/#code-execution)".
+On top was also provided one of the most used high-level languages called "[_Solidity_](https://soliditylang.org/)".

 The first DAO of Ethereum, simply called [_The DAO_](https://en.wikipedia.org/wiki/The_DAO_(organization)) was created and more than 150 millions of US Dollars in Ethers were raised in June 2016.
-However, an error in the smart contract [permitted a hacker to steal 50 million](https://www.nytimes.com/2016/06/18/business/dealbook/hacker-may-have-removed-more-than-50-million-from-experimental-cybercurrency-project.html).
+However, an error in the a *smart contract* (high-level Solidity code) [permitted a hacker to steal 50 million](https://www.nytimes.com/2016/06/18/business/dealbook/hacker-may-have-removed-more-than-50-million-from-experimental-cybercurrency-project.html).
 To recover the stolen funds, it was decided to modify the history of transactions.
-This decision was not approved by the entire community and created a split of the history into two different chains: _Ethereum_ and _Ethereum Classic_.
+This decision was not approved by the entire community and created a split of the history into two different blockchains: _Ethereum_ and _Ethereum Classic_.

 Today, Bitcoin and Ethereum remain the two main protocols, but a lot of very interesting alternatives have been created, notably Tezos in 2018.